+queue.type

+Queue name.
+[Type: string]

-queue.name Queue name queue.type Execution Must be set to either Execution or Routing.
-If a queue is from routing type the jobs will be routed to another server (route_destinations attributed). queue.resources.max.cpu.time Maximum amount of CPU time used by all processes in the job.
-Format: seconds, or [[HH:]MM:]SS. queue.max.wall.time Maximum amount of real time during which the job can be in the running state.
-Format: seconds, or [[HH:]MM:]SS. queue.enabled True Defines if the queue will or will not accept new jobs.
-When false the queue is disabled and will not accept jobs.
+Must be set to either Execution or Routing.
+If a queue is from routing type the jobs will be routed to another server queue.resources.max.cpu.time Maximum amount of CPU time used by all processes in the job.
+Format: seconds, or [[HH:]MM:]SS.